ralflorent/namefully-dart/README.md

 ## Key features

 1. Accept different data shapes as input
-2. Use of optional parameters to access advanced features
+2. Use optional parameters to access advanced features
 3. Format a name as desired
 4. Offer support for prefixes and suffixes
 5. Access to names' initials